-Tourism in Dublin

-(i) To promote and facilitate touris

-CEE26 pillars of the city's economy and employment and to support the provision of tourism facilities an (ii) To promote and enhance Dublin destination for leisure, culture, b and to promote Dublin as a sett events. (iii) To improve the accessibility of to recognise the access needs of a
+It is the Policy of Dublin City Council: CEE26 Tourism in Dublin (i) To promote and facilitate tourism as one of the key economic pillars of the city's economy and a major generator of employment and to support the appropriate, balanced provision of tourism facilities and visitor attractions. (ii) To promote and enhance Dublin as a world class tourist destination for leisure, culture, business and student visitors and to promote Dublin as a setting for conventions and cultural events. (iii) To improve the accessibility of tourism infrastructure to recognise the access needs of all visitors to our city.
+CEE27 Tourism Initiatives To work with Fáilte Ireland and other stakeholders to deliver on significant tourism development initiatives for the city including: Dublin Regional Tourism Strategy 2022-2026 Destination & Experience Development Plans Outdoor Dining Enhancement Scheme Urban Animation Scheme The Dublin Coastal Trail Smart Tourism & Digital Capability

-Tourism Initiatives

-To work with Fáilte Ireland and othe

-CEE27 significant tourism development ini

-'Smart Tourism', the Dublin Coastal

-Experience Development (VEDP) PI

-Tourism Accommodation